^ Initial Steps

-- The buttons marked as [x] may be good starting points.
+5. One of the buttons marked as [x] may be a good starting point.
+See also the Demo Projects

 ^ settings.xml -> examples of JDBC settings